praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 </script>
 ```

-When you create the Data Element in Launch, simply provide the path to that variable.
+When you create the data element in [!DNL Launch], simply provide the path to that variable.

-If you use a data collector object as party of your data layer, simply use dot notation in the Path to reference the object and property you want to capture into the Data Element, like `_myData.pageName`, or `digitalData.pageName`, etc.
+If you use a data collector object as party of your data layer, simply use dot notation in the path to reference the object and property you want to capture into the data element, like `_myData.pageName`, or `digitalData.pageName`, etc.

 #### Example: